HTTP-RPC/Kilo/README.md

 Internally, `WebServiceProxy ` uses the `JSONDecoder` class to deserialize JSON response data returned by a service operation.
 This class can also be used by application code to read JSON data from arbitrary input streams.

 Subclasses of `WebServiceProxy` can override the `decodeResponse()` method to provide custom deserialization behavior.
-For example, an Android client could override this method to return `Bitmap` instances:
+For example, an Android client could override this method to support `Bitmap` data:

     @Override
     protected Object decodeResponse(InputStream inputStream, String contentType) throws IOException {